jdolinschi/Isochronator/README.md

 ## Installation

+### Download the Executable
+For those who prefer a precompiled executable, you can download it from the [Releases page](https://github.com/jdolinschi/Isochronator/releases/tag/v1.0.0).

+To run it with python:

 1. **Ensure you have Python 3.x installed**.
 If not, download and install it from [python.org](https://www.python.org/).
 2. **Install the required dependencies**:
    ```bash